meshybb/OpenVLThinker-my-version/ABLATION_RESULTS.md

 G²RPO mainly improved format and structure reliability, while math accuracy improved only slightly.
 This means the main improvement is not a large jump in reasoning ability, but a much more stable ability to produce answers in the required format.
+FS-G²RPO was added as a small formula-level follow-up experiment, based on this observation.
+It improved format and structure compared with GRPO, but did not outperform the original G²RPO run.
+This suggests that explicitly increasing the weight of format and structure was not better than the original G²RPO normalization in this small Math12K setup.

 ---